 As a loving pet parent, you probably know that one of the most important things you can do for your cat is to get regular veterinary care.
 But what does "regular" mean?
 How often should you take your cat to the vet?

 The American Animal Hospital Association recommends that all pets see a veterinarian at least annually, perhaps more if the dog or cat has specific health needs.

 Randy Wheeler, DVM, a longtime veterinarian and executive director of the Iowa Veterinary Medical Association, says there isn't a hard-and-fast rule for how often your cat should see the vet because it depends on too many factors: age, lifestyle, and where the pet lives.

-The bottom line, Wheeler says: Form a good working relationship with your veterinarian because he or she will best advise you on how often your specific pet needs checkups.
+The bottom line, Wheeler says: Form a good working relationship with your veterinarian because they will best advise you on how often your specific pet needs checkups.
 This kind of cooperative relationship will pay off in the long run if your cat does run into more serious health conditions.

-With those factors in mind, here's a general guideline for when to take your cat to the vet:
+With those factors in mind, here are some general guidelines for when to take your cat to the vet:

 Kitten Vet Visits

 New cat owners are usually bound by an agreement with a shelter or breeder to take their kitten to see a vet soon after adoption.
 This kicks off your relationship with your chosen veterinarian and provides an opportunity for the vet to start observing and tracking your kitten's health from very early in his life.